Memory and Rejuvenation in Glassy Systems: Introduction

-\paragraph{Introduction}The origin and nature of memory and rejuvenation in spin glasses has been the subject of investigations, both experimental and theoretical, for over two decades \cite{jonason:98,vincent:07,dupuis:05,berthier:02, vincent:97,hammann:00, berthier:05b, vincent:95, refregier:87,vincent95b,jonason:00,sasaki:02,miyashita:01,yoshino:01,jonsson:04, vincent_spin_2018}.
+The origin and nature of memory and rejuvenation in spin glasses has been the subject of experimental and theoretical investigations for over two decades \cite{jonason:98,vincent:07,dupuis:05,berthier:02, vincent:97,hammann:00, berthier:05b, vincent:95, refregier:87,vincent95b,jonason:00,sasaki:02,miyashita:01,yoshino:01,jonsson:04, vincent_spin_2018}.
 When held at a temperature below the glass temperature $T_g$, the state of a spin glass is well known to age with time \cite{lundgren:83,chamberlin_1984,ocio_1985, vincent_spin_2018}.
-Rejuvenation is the process by which the spin glass appears to lose knowledge of its prior aging when the temperature is lowered.
+Rejuvenation is the process where the spin glass appears to lose knowledge of its prior aging when the temperature is lowered.
 Memory, on the other hand, is displayed when the spin glass is reheated to the aging temperature and it recovers, at least partially, the aged state.
 Although there is some agreement to the origin of the aging phenomena, rejuvenation and memory present a conundrum that has eluded a satisfactory simultaneous explanation \cite{vincent_spin_2018}.
-The appearance of these effects together is central to understanding the spin glass state, in particular, how one can understand memory observed after rejuvenation.
+The appearance of these effects together is central to understanding the spin glass state, in particular, how one can understand memory observed \textit{after} rejuvenation.

 This begs the question – if the spin glass appears to have ``forgotten'' it aged during rejuvenation, how can it then ``remember'' its previous cooling history?
-Several explanations have been postulated, but never quantitatively tested experimentally \cite{jonason:98, lefloch:92, Jonnason:99, vincent:00, jonason:00, miyashita:01}.
-As we show in this Letter, our double-waiting-time experiments and model answer this question.
+Several explanations have been postulated, but never quantitatively tested experimentally \cite{jonason:98, lefloch:92, Jonnason:99, jonsson:04, vincent:00, jonason:00, miyashita:01}.
+As we will show, our double-waiting-time experiments and model answer this question.

-In this Letter, we use apparent spin glass memory loss in a single crystal of $\mathrm{Cu}_{0.92}\mathrm{Mn}_{0.08}$ as a probe of both memory and rejuvenation.
-Additionally, we present a simple physical model which accounts for our results.
-It is expected that this picture may provide an explanation for rejuvenation and memory in other glassy systems \cite{chen:23, kuersten:17,prados:14}.
-Additionally, due to advances in computational ability, there has been a resurgence of theoretical interest and progress in far-from-equilibrium dynamics, as exemplified by a complementary numerical study of the rejuvenation and the memory effect performed by the Janus II Collaboration (see Paga \textit{et al.} \cite{Paga:23}).
+In this Letter, we quantify spin glass memory loss in a single crystal of $\mathrm{Cu}_{0.92}\mathrm{Mn}_{0.08}$ and present a simple physical model which accounts for our results (see Paga {\textit{et al.}} \cite{Paga:23} for a complementary numerical study of memory).
+It is expected that this picture may provide an explanation for memory in other glassy systems, including biopolymers, granular media, and structural glasses \cite{chen:23, kuersten:17,prados:14, tong:2023strain, jafari:2017,Saleh:2020}.